LukasLoeffler/data-graph/README.md

 # Deployment

 The application is fully dockerized and ca be started with ```docker-compose up```.
-The frontend and the backend are built.
-Redis and MongoDB are pulled from DockerHub.
+* The frontend and the backend are initially built.
+* Redis and MongoDB are pulled from DockerHub.

 # Development